 |-> Project deliverables are the actual products or results you get after achieving a milestone.||-> Project goals are the results you want to achieve in the future while milestones indicate what you have done in the past to reach your goals.||-> All projects are divided into a series of different tasks.|

 |-> For example, if a writer has a project of writing an eBook, and completing the initial draft is the first milestone.||-> For example, if you are a sports team whose goal is to win a certain competition.||-> These tasks take time and resources to complete and are often interdependent.|

 |-> Your deliverable will be the actual ebook while the milestone will be achieved as soon as you finish the draft.||-> Your milestones will be winning the group stages, quarter-final, semifinal, and the final game.||-> Milestones, on the other hand, require no time or resources.
 They are just indicators that tell how much progress your project has made.|

-How to set up project milestones effectively
+How to create and set milestones in project management?

 1. Frequency and timing

 Too much of anything becomes bad eventually.
 Project milestones are a great motivation tool but you should be careful not to overuse them.
 Celebrating every small thing as a milestone will distract your team and reduce their productivity.
 Also, your client will not appreciate receiving milestone updates for every small progress.

 While placing milestones too close is not beneficial, placing them too far apart is also useless.
 The main point of having milestones for your team is to keep them motivated and use the momentum boost to keep the ball rolling.
 If the milestones are too far apart, your team will naturally lose their drive.